Ramnarayan V. Pathak: Personal life

 Pathak married twice.
 His second marriage was to Heera Pathak, who was also poet and literary critic.
 The couple had no children.
-She wrote Paraloke Patra (1978), a collection of poems addressed to her deceased husband Ramnarayan.
-She also wrote highly appreciated critical works, such as Apanu Vivechansahitya and Kavyabhavan.

 Works

 Pathak was a prolific writer of criticism, poetry, drama, metrics and short stories, and also edited and translated works of others.
 Pathak was profoundly influenced by Gandhian thought but retained his originality and literary exuberance.
 He wrote short stories under the pen name "Dwiref", poems under "Shesh" and essays under "Swairvihari".
 His literary career began with a critical article, "The poems of poet Balashankar Ullasram Kantharia", published in the first issue of Sabarmati in 1922.
 He also wrote literary observations for Yugdharm.

 Pathak is well known for his Gujarati short stories.
 He published three volumes of short stories entitled Dwirefni Vato (1928, 1935, 1942).
 His most acclaimed stories are Mukundrai, Khemi and Jakshani.
 The first of these suggests that modern education degenerates human values; the second is of love between two members of the lower castes considered to be his most memorable characters; the third reflects his subtle sense of humor.
 His stories are emotionally linked with life.

 He published a collection of 68 poems, Sheshna Kavyo (1938), expanded to 73 in a second edition (1951).
 Visheshna Kavyo, his other collection of poems, was published posthumously in 1959.

 He considered criticism as an act of social responsibility.
 His critical works include Arvachin Kavya Sahityana Vaheno (1935) and Sahityavimarsha (1939).
 His other critical works include Arvachin Gujarati Kavyasahitya (1933), Kavya Ni Shakti (1939), Aalochana (1944), Narmadashankar Kavi (1936), Narmad: Arvachin Gadya Padya No Aadya Praneta (1945), Sahityalok (1954), Nabhovihar (1961) and Aakalan (1964).
 He wrote a critical introduction for Sharadsamiksha (1980), and translated stories of Sarat Chandra Chattopadhyay.
 Some of his critical articles are also published in Kavyaparishilan (1965).